 In the past, musicians often struggled with making money until they landed their big break.
-Today, there are a lot of options for musicians to make money with their music.
+Today, there are a lot of options for musicians to make money.

 We understand your love and passion for music, which is why we want to help you find ways to follow your dreams and make money doing the things that you love.

-It’s not always easy to make money as an artist, but there are several options available to you that will help you earn money with your music.
+It’s not always easy to make money as an artist, but there are several options available that will help you.

 15 Proven Ways To Make Money With Music

-Diversifying revenue streams as an independent artist is crucial to making the most money with music.
+Diversifying revenue streams as an independent artist is crucial to making the most money.
 This takes a closer look at the various ways you can make money with music.

 Selling Your Music

 Selling your music is absolutely a necessity to not only make money but to get more attention.
-It’s crucial that your music be available across various media platforms to be accessible to as many people as possible.
+Your song must be available across various media platforms to be accessible to as many people as possible.